-What Makes Spanish Gin And Tonic Different?
+What Makes Spanish Gin and Tonic Different?

 First of all, the Spanish call this cocktail a gin-tonic, with no need for that pesky "and."
 But besides the name, there are some key changes to the classic British beverage.

 For one thing, where the Brits usually serve it in a highball glass, in Spain they use a copa de balon, or balloon glass, which serves to gather and retain the aroma of your ingredients.
-Fresh herbs and aromatics not only look beautiful, they release their essential oils into the drink, adding new flavor notes to an old favorite.
+Fresh herbs and aromatics not only look beautiful, but they also release their essential oils into the drink, adding new flavor notes to an old favorite.
 It may be served with or without ice.

 Bay / Laurel

 |Prep time||Ready in||Yields|